by Gary Meyer

 You can also walk through the Palace of Fine Arts, one of the buildings visited by Mabel Normand and Fatty Arbuckle during the 1915 San Francisco World’s Fair.

 There is much more of course and you might prepare for future explorations by reading Geoffrey Bell’s excellent book The Golden Gate and The Silver Screen and Margarita Landazuri’s online “How Cinema Was Born By the Bay” to learn about San Francisco in the movies.
-Many films set in the city by the bay were filmed elsewhere such as the delightful SOFT SHOES at the 2018 Silent Festival.
-All filmed in Los Angeles except an establishing shot.
-And of course there are hundreds of movies made in the bay area since the silent era but that is for another article.
-(More resources below in “Going Deeper.”)
+Many films set in the city by the bay were filmed elsewhere.
+But there are hundreds of movies made in the bay area since the silent era.

 Musée Mécanique has a collection of over 200 operating mutoscopes, mechanical musical instruments and other antique arcade machines.
 Free Admission near Fisherman’s Wharf.